Stage 4 of 6

 The 6 Stages of Grief: What to Actually Expect

 The stages of grief model tells you what grief looks like.
-This is what it actually feels like: the waves, the fog, the guilt, and why month 3 is often harder than month 1.
+This is what it feels like: the waves, the fog, and why month 3 is often harder than month 1.

 10 min read